catch-the-vision-workshop/ssc-foreteller-group-5/README.md

 ### Frontend

+#### There are 3 main tasks for frontend team:
+1. Add logic for moon phrase emoji when moon phrase change
+2. Add logic for water drop emoji when moisture level change
+3. Update `getForecast()` function after backend team finished their task

+#### Additional guide
 - You are free to make changes to the HTML/CSS as you prefer.
 However, the following data should be displayed on your website
   - City Name
   - Temperature (With the specified text-color)
   - Chance of Rain